arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[0]) {
     send.liascript(`#### Omics Data

-- file_manifest.csv matches biosample IDs to data files and experimental protocols, described in yaml files.
+For Omics data, the **file_manifest.csv** matches biosample IDs to data files and experimental protocols, described in _yaml_ files.
+More information about the protocols files is available in the [references](#references/) section of this module.
 Many files might share the same experimental protocol.
-These yaml protocol files describe experiment and data processing details (described later).
+These yaml protocol files describe experiment and data processing details.
+See below for the columns in a file_manifest:

 | column                  | definition                                                                                                                                                                                                                                                                                                                       | type   |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ |